 My commissioned sculptures respond to a given site.
 I aim to juxtapose images from our collective unconscious within a public space.
 My large bronze, Colossal AcornHead, commissioned by Tufts University, longs to be a real acorn – released from its surreal state of artistic abstraction and to return to nature.
 The sculpture points to human consciousness rooted in nature – that our “heads” and the earth are inseparable and symbiotic.

 Leslie Fry’s sculptures and works on paper have been exhibited internationally in museums and galleries such as Kunsthaus in Hamburg, Hangaram Art Museum in Seoul, Windspiel Galerie in Vienna, Couvent des Cordeliers in Paris, Artists Space and Wave Hill in New York, deCordova Sculpture Park and Museum near Boston, and Centre des Arts Visuels in Montreal.

 Public sculptures have been commissioned in New York, South Korea, Montreal, Florida, Wisconsin, and Vermont.
 Public collections include Tufts University, Songchu International Sculpture Park, Freehand New York, Kohler Arts Center, Tampa Museum of Art, Fleming Museum of Art, Musée d’art de Joliette, and St. Petersburg, Florida’s Museum of Fine Arts.

-Fry earned an M.F.A. from Bard College, a B.A. from the University of Vermont, and attended the Central School of Art in London.
+Fry’s B.A. is from the University of Vermont, her M.F.A. is from Bard College, and she attended the Central School of Art in London.
 Born in Montreal, she lives in Winooski, Vermont.